doobvoob/osquery/README.md

 ## Download & Install

-To download the latest stable builds and for repository information and installation instructions visit [https://osquery.io/downloads](https://osquery.io/downloads/).
+Inorder to download the latest stable builds and for repository information and installation instructions visit [https://osquery.io/downloads](https://osquery.io/downloads/).

 ## Build from source